Category Archives: History

 Know Thine Enemy

 I was going to post the following when it first appeared on Jonathan Derbyshire’s ‘Blog.
 Norm’s post today reminded me that I hadn’t.
-Derbyshire makes a point that even militant atheists should concede: As Jeremy Waldron makes clear in his remarkable book God, Locke, and Equality, the principle of human equality articulated in the Second Treatise, which […]
+Derbyshire makes a point that even militant atheists should concede: As Jeremy Waldron makes clear in his remarkable book God, Locke, and Equality, the principle of human equality articulated in the Second […]